hhandika/segul/README.md

 #### Linux/WSL/MacOS

 First, copy the link to the zip file in [the release page](https://github.com/hhandika/segul/releases/).
 We provide two versions of the app for Linux.
 The zip file labeled with HPC is compiled using Red Hat Enterprise Linux Server 7.9 (Kernel Version 3.10).
-If you are running the program in HPC, you should use this version.
+If you are running the app in HPC, you should use this version.
 The other version (labeled Linux only) is compiled using [Ubuntu 20.04 LTS (Kernel version 5.8)](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md).
 You should use this if you are using WSL or more up to date native Linux distros.
 Simply put, if you encounter [GLIBC](https://www.gnu.org/software/libc/) error, try using the HPC version.
 If the issue still persists, try to [install the app using cargo](#installing-through-cargo).

 For MacOS, the executable is available for an Intel Mac.
 If you are using Apple silicon Macs (Apple M1), we recommend installing it using cargo.